ConduitPlatform/Conduit/README.md

 - NodeJS > 14
 - MongoDB or PostgreSQL
 - Desire to create something awesome

 # Quickstart
 This script uses docker compose to spin up some basic modules for you to test.
 ```sh
 source <(curl -s https://getconduit.dev/bootstrap)
 ```
-Open http://localhost:8080 to check the admin panel username:admin password: admin
+Open http://localhost:8080 to check the admin panel (username:admin, password: admin)

 Your API will be on http://localhost:3000

-Checkout swagger on: /swagger
+Check out Swagger on: `/swagger` and `/admin/swagger`

-Checkout GraphQL on /graphql (you'll need to generate clientid/secret throught the admin panel to access)
+Check out GraphQL on `/graphql` (you'll need to generate clientid/secret through the admin panel to access)

 # Running from source 🔨